-If you're looking to save money and get a cheaper car insurance premium, it's worth thinking about the insurance group your car is in.
+If you're looking to save money on your car insurance, it's worth checking what group your car is in.

 Car insurance groups are set by the Group Rating Panel, which includes members of the Association of British Insurers (ABI) and Lloyds Market Association (LMA).

-The Group Rating Panel is administered by the Motor Insurance Repair Research Centre (Thatcham Research).
-It meets to assign new car models to an insurance group from 1 (cheapest to insure) to 50.
+The Group Rating Panel, administered by Thatcham Research, assigns new car models to an insurance group from 1 (cheapest to insure) to 50 (the most expensive).

 Cars in the highest groups, typically high performance models, are likely to cost insurers the most in insurance claims.

 Insurers may use the panel's recommendations in their calculation of car insurance premiums, or they may choose to use their own groupings.
-According to the ABI, the cost of motor vehicle repairs accounts for over half of all the money paid out in motor insurance claims, so repair costs feature strongly in how the groups are defined.
+According to the Association of British Insurers, the cost of motor vehicle repairs accounts for over half of all the money paid out in motor insurance claims, so repair costs feature strongly in how the groups are defined.

-Based on its research, Thatcham defines the factors used to assess new cars as follows.
+Based on its research, Thatcham defines the factors used to assess new cars as below.